tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ## Supported Onramps
 ### blaster

+!!!note

-NOTE: This onramp is for benchmarking use, it should not be deployed in a live production system.
+    This onramp is for benchmarking use, it should not be deployed in a live production system.

 The blaster onramp is built for performance testing, but it can be used for spaced-out replays of events as well.
 Files to replay can be `xz` compressed.
 It will keep looping over the file.